-Victory Avenue in Bucharest
+The Bohemian and Quaint Victory Avenue of Bucharest

 Victory Avenue in Bucharest 25

 Victory Avenue encloses the west side of Bucharest’s Old Town, from the bustling Victory Square in the north to the bank of Dâmbovița River in the south, for a total length of just over 2 km.
 Starting from the south, the highlights appear on both sides at a dizzying speed, starting with the imposing classical facade of the National History Museum of Romania.
 It houses the most important and interesting historical collections of the country, with an impressive wealth of priceless treasures.
 The building of the museum is known as the Post Palace and dates back to the end of the 19th century, housing the museum since 1970.

-Unfortunately, the museum was closed for many years due to interior renovation works.
-Crossing the road to the left side, there’s a charming building known as CEC Palace, finished in 1900 and built in a beautiful French 19th-century architecture style.
+Crossing the road to the left side, there’s a charming building known as CEC Palace, finished in 1900 and built in a beautiful French architecture style.
 A little further, on the right-side, we can admire the gentle silhouette of Zlătari Church, rebuilt several times over the years.
 Next, still on the right side, we can discover one of the little secrets of Bucharest.
 The Macca-Villacrosse Passage is a truly amazing architectural marvel, with two forked small passages lined up with shops and cafes, covered by yellow glass-domed roofs.
 An old inn bought by the city, this space was opened in 1891 and continues to awe visitors to this day.
-Before Victory Avenue intersects the large Queen Elizabeth Boulevard, we can also admire the Nifon Palace and the Grand Hotel du Boulevard buildings.
-Crossing the boulevard, on the left side, there’s the large building of the National Military Circle, with the Flag Square in front.
-A few steps further, on both sides of the avenue there are two marvelous historical landmarks of Bucharest.
-On the left side, the beautiful Capitol Hotel was formerly known as Luvru Hotel, while the right side is occupied by Capșa House which includes a restaurant and a hotel.

-Victory Avenue in Bucharest 07
+CEC Palace on Victory Avenue in Bucharest

 Still, on the right side, the small Odeon Square is located in front of the Odeon Theater, housed inside a charming building dating from 1911.
 Passing by the Telephone Palace and two modern hotels, we enter the large and impressive Revolution Square.
 First, on the left side, we can admire the scarlet silhouette of Kretzulescu Church, an important religious monument built at the start of the 18th century.
 The center of Revolution Square houses a small park dominated by the Rebirth Memorial monument, dedicated to the 1989 Revolution.
-On the left side of the avenue, we can see the splendid building of the Royal Palace, the seat of the royal power before the Second World War.
-Today, it houses the National Art Museum which contains the most important and interesting art collections of Romania, including paintings, sculptures, and decorative arts.
-It was opened in 1948 and besides Romanian masterpieces, it also includes priceless European works of art.
-On the other side of the road, the mounted statue of Carol I sits in front of the Central University Library of Bucharest.

-Victory Avenue in Bucharest Romania 10
+Victory Avenue in Bucharest 19

 Victory Avenue in Bucharest 18